What Causes Wifi Interference? | 9 Factors

 6. Walls

-The building materials like concrete, steel, and thick timber can block wireless signals at different levels.
-They weaken the wifi signal when the signal has to go through thick walls.
-Where you place your router may matter more than you’d think.
+Building materials such as concrete, steel, and thick timber can block wireless signals, weakening the Wi-Fi signal when it has to pass through thick walls.

 8. Water